 - 1. Accumulate the signals from all measurements, without signal classification and ignoring cross-talk.
 This option mimics Rayleigh-only sampling where no Mie information is available for classification or to correct for cross-talk. - 2.
-Apply classification, i.e. accumulate only measurements with small particle presence.
+Apply classification, i.e. accumulate only measurements with no or small particle presence.
 A scattering ratio threshold value of 1.5 is used to discriminate between particle and "particle-free" measurements.
 Currently the scattering ratio is obtained from the input database.
-At a later stage the collocated
+At a later stage the collocated Mie channel signal or optical properties code should provide this information.
+Currently, classification can only be applied to Rayleigh bins with collocated Mie bins.
+This option thus mimics collocated Rayleigh-Mie sampling.

-Figure 56: Same as the bottom panel in Fig. 54 but now the HLOS wind.
+Figure 69: Same as the bottom panel in Fig. 67 but now the HLOS wind.